stylescape/pack.gl/README.md

 **Package Builder for the `.gl`-libraries of Scape Agency and its affiliates.**

-Pack.gl is a highly customizable and efficient package builder designed to streamline software development workflows.
+kist is a highly customizable and efficient package builder designed to streamline software development workflows.
 It provides a modular framework for managing build pipelines with support for live reload functionality.

-`pack.gl` is a package builder designed to enhance the efficiency and organization of software development projects.
-Key to its design philosophy is the adaptability to various development workflows, making it an ideal companion for a range of projects from small-scale personal endeavors to large, complex enterprise applications. `pack.gl` stands not just as a tool but as a partner in the software development journey, enhancing productivity, reducing overhead, and bringing clarity and ease to the package management process.
+`kist` is a package builder designed to enhance the efficiency and organization of software development projects.
+Key to its design philosophy is the adaptability to various development workflows, making it an ideal companion for a range of projects from small-scale personal endeavors to large, complex enterprise applications. `kist` stands not just as a tool but as a partner in the software development journey, enhancing productivity, reducing overhead, and bringing clarity and ease to the package management process.

 ---